Need Help? Give us a call.

 Because most great business credit card bonuses come with this requirement: spend a certain amount of money in a specific amount of months in order to qualify for the bonus.

-Take a look at one of the best business credit card offers on the market: the Enhanced Business Platinum Card from American Express.
-You can get 50,000 Membership Rewards points… If you spend $10,000 in 3 months.
-You can also get an additional 25,000 points after you spend an additional $10,000 on all qualifying purchases in your first 3 months of membership.
+Take a look at one of the best business credit card offers on the market: the Business Platinum Card from American Express.
+You can get 50,000 Membership Rewards points… If you spend $15,000 in 3 months.
+You can also get an additional 50,000 points after you spend an additional $10,000 on all qualifying purchases.

 Sounds pretty great, right?